alex-trapp/scAge/README.md

 contributions to the project, as well as Tiamat Fox and Adit Ganguly for their help with schematic design.

-This algorithm is covered by a provisional patent application filed by Brigham and Women's Hospital on 3/12/2021 which names Alexandre Trapp, Csaba Kerepesi, and Vadim Gladyshev as inventors.
+A provisional patent application was filed by Brigham and Women's Hospital on 3/12/2021 which names Alexandre Trapp, Csaba Kerepesi, and Vadim Gladyshev as inventors of this work.